How Does Generative AI Work: Key Concepts Explained!

 • Variational Autoencoders (VAEs): A type of neural network that learns a compressed representation of the input data and can then generate new data points from this compressed representation.

-5. What is generative AI and how does it work?
+5. What is an example of generative AI